kidmillions/become_rubyist/README.md

-This is a repo I'm making to show my progress in Ruby.
+This is a repo I'm making to show my progress in Ruby from the perspective of a Javascript developer.
 I'm mostly follow along Zed Shaw's [Learn Ruby the Hard Way](http://learnrubythehardway.org/) to guide the sandbox-y files with the below topics:

 1. Variables
 2. Conditionals